usnistgov/FIPS201/_FIPS201/authentication.md

 - The guard at the access control entry point determines whether the PIV Card appears to be genuine and has not been altered in any way.
-- The guard compares the cardholder’s facial features with the picture on the card to ensure that they match.
+- ~~The guard compares the cardholder’s facial features with the picture on the card to ensure that they match.~~ (This aspect of VIS is deprecated and should be phased out in favor of automated visual verification mechanisms)
 - The guard checks the expiration date on the card to ensure that the card has not expired.
-- The guard compares the cardholder’s physical characteristic descriptions to those of the cardholder.
+- ~~The guard compares the cardholder’s physical characteristic descriptions to those of the cardholder.
+(Optional)~~ (This aspect of VIS is deprecated and should be phased out in favor of automated visual verification mechanisms)
-    (Optional)
 - The guard collects the cardholder’s signature and compares it with the signature on the card.
     (Optional)
 - One or more of the other data elements on the card (e.g., name, employee affiliation, agency card